Faezehabibi/SINDy/museum/sindy.md

 The solve linear regression by lasso that is the L1-norm regularized least squares to penalize L1-norm of weights (coefficients).

 lasso solution is the sparse model with coefficients corresponding to the relevant features in the library that predicts the motion of the system.
 </div>

 ### SINDy Dynamics
+SINDy models the derivative (a linear operation acting on △t) as a linear transformations with:
+`$ hi $`

 #### 1: Collecting dataset
 #### 2: Compute state derivatives
 Compute the derivative of the system's states with respect to the time.